top of page

 • Everyone bowls a set number of overs

-• Field placements rotate every over.
+• Field placements rotate

 • Focus: Skill development, fun, and confidence.